 In 1998 he left Iraq and found a new home in Germany, where he continued his studies and musical research.

 Saif Al-Khayyat founded the jazz band “Ho-Jazz” in Leipzig and began to combine Iraqi, Oriental music and jazz.

 He has been working with German percussionist Nora Thiele since 2002 and in 2014 they released their first album “Babylonian Dreams”.
 In 2015 they won the Creole World Music in Berlin as the best duo.
 Saif Al-Khayat wants to make Iraqi and Arabic music accessible to European listeners, gives workshops and gives lectures on Arabic Lute “Oud” and Arabic music theory.

 In 2015 he participated in the Trier jazz opera “Blue Sheets” directed by Stefan Bastian with music by Nils Thoma, as well as in the Opera “Crusades” by Ludger Vollmer at the Freiburg Theater.

 In 2016 he composed his first stage music for the theater project “Odyssey”, which won the best third theater work in Germany.

 In 2019 he founded his band ALKHAYYAT Quartet, which deals with classical Arabic music and tries to combine European classical music and modern musical works.

-Saif Al-Khayyat gave many concerts in Germany, Switzerland, Austria, the Netherlands, Denmark, Luxembourg and Turkey.
+Saif Al-Khayyat gave many concerts in Germany, Switzerland, Austria, Belgium, France the Netherlands, Denmark, Luxembourg and Turkey.
 In 2016 he completed his studies as a music therapist at the IEK Institute in Berlin.

-Today he works as a soloist, composer and music teacher in various schools in Germany.
+Today he works as a soloist, composer and Music teacher in the field of oriental Arabic music and leads music projects in various schools in Germany.